Vendor Accountability Program

 Ethics and Values

-Pier 1 Imports is committed to conducting its business with a high standard of business ethics, in compliance with applicable laws and with a regard for human rights and fair labor practices.
-While we recognize and respect the cultural differences that exist throughout the world, Pier 1 expects its vendors and agents to share and uphold these values.
+Pier 1 Imports is committed to conducting its operations with a high standard of business ethics, in compliance with applicable laws and with a regard for human rights and fair labor practices.
+While we recognize and respect the cultural differences that exist throughout the world, Pier 1 Imports expects its vendors and agents to share and uphold these values.